lkrych/samefrequency/README.md

 ## Minimum Viable Product

 Same frequency is a web application inspired by plug.dj, a web service that enables people from across the world to groove to music together.
-Same Frequency will be a spin on this application that encourages people to listen to the radio together.
+Same Frequency is a spin on this application that encourages people to listen to the radio together.

-It will be built using Ruby on rails and React/Redux.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, and awesome CSS styling:
+It is built using Ruby on rails and React/Redux.

-* Hosting on Heroku
-* New account creation, login, and guest/demo login
+##Features

 * Chat
 * Music Streaming
 * Channels
 * User Profiles
+* Hosting on Heroku
+* New account creation, login, and guest/demo login

 ####Resources used
 <a href='http://www.freepik.com/free-photo/vintage-radio_1011596.htm'>Designed by Freepik</a>